 So, why are we getting a little excited over this celestial event?
 Holmes County residents (and much of Ohio) will have the opportunity to view a partial solar eclipse in our area.
 Approximately 83% of the sun will be covered by the moon here in Ohio.
 If it’s a sunny day, you should see the skies begin to darken for this 2 hour phenomenon.

 Plans are in the works for a Solar Eclipse Viewing Party at the Central Library.
 There will be activities and we will have some solar viewing glasses to give away on that day.
-Keep checking our Events Page for more details.
+Visit the Solar Eclipse Party events page for more details!

 For more information about the solar eclipse and how you can get a pair of solar viewing glasses, visit our Partial Solar Eclipse Page.